nadavmatalon/student-directory-tdd/README.md

 In this context, the script is configured to accept various afermative/negative answers from users (i.e. "Yes", "yes", "YES", "Y", "y" and their negative equivalents).

+####6.
+Edit student details

+Users can edit the details of a particular student by selecting this option.

+The script will ask users to select a student from the existing list and then proceed to allow changing of their first-name, last name, cohort month, and year.

 ####9.
 Exit program